-ROP provides all students with an ROP identification badge.
-Students are required to wear their badge as directed by their program instructor.
+Butte County ROP provides all students with a Butte County ROP identification badge.
+Each students is required to wear their badge as directed by their program instructor.
 Replacement badges are subject to a \$10.00 fee payable by money order, debit or credit card.
-Students need to see their instructor for a replacement badge.
+Students must see their instructor for a replacement badge.

-ROP provides students with key fobs.
-These fobs give students access to enter classrooms in suite 200 during specified dates and times.
+Butte County ROP provides students with key fobs that provide student access to ROP classrooms in suite 200 during specified dates and times.
 Lost/replacement fobs are subject to a \$25.00 fee payable by money order, debit or credit card.
 Students need to see their instructor for a replacement fob.